Looking for the best things to do in Solvang, CA? Where is Solvang? Why is it such a beloved spot in Southern California?

-This is not your typical big museum with its cold harsh edges.
-This small museum is inside an old Danish house that was converted into a museum.
-While it is small, there is a ton of interesting information that you wouldn’t have learned of unless visiting.
-There is also the staff here is also super friendly, informative, and helpful.
+This is not your typical big museum with its cold, harsh edges.
+This small museum is inside an old Danish house converted into a museum.
+While small, there is a ton of interesting information you wouldn’t have learned of unless visiting.
+The staff here is also super friendly, informative, and helpful.

-- Museum is open Thursdays thru Monday from 11 am to 5 pm.
+- The museum is open Thursdays thru Mondays from 11 am to 5 pm.

 - Free admission, but a $5 donation is suggested.

 Check out the replica of Copenhagen’s The Round Tower.
-The one in Solvang is one-third of the size of the one in Copenhagen.
+The one in Solvang is one-third of the size of the tower in Copenhagen.
 It is located behind the windmill on Alisal Rd.

 7. The Clogs at the Solvang Shoe Store